If you have student loan debt, you have plenty of company: nearly 45 million brethren, in fact.

-Federal loans don’t take credit scores into account, which is why most every borrower gets the same interest rate regardless of financial profile.
-However, federal PLUS loans do require that borrowers not have an adverse credit history, which is defined by FinAid as “being more than 90 days late on any debt, or having any Title IV debt within the past five years subjected to default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment or write-off.”
+Most federal loans don’t take credit scores into account, which is why nearly every borrower gets the same interest rate regardless of financial profile.
+However, federal PLUS loans for parents require that borrowers not have an adverse credit history .

 Which Credit Scores do Private Lenders Use?